June 8, Reading 2 – Joel 3

 “Return to the LORD your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love;”

 There is a war on.
-Our King Jesus did not and will not go quietly into the night.
+Our King Jesus did not and will not slink quietly into the night.
 There is an end, a judgement, when all mankind will be weighed before the JUST and HOLY God.

 “Who knows whether he will not turn and relent, and leave a blessing behind him,”